 These charts include offenses that were reported to First Institute school officials who have significant responsibility for student and campus activities.
 These offenses are compiled using the UCR Handbook for reporting procedures in accordance with the provision of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.

-N/A in 2016, 2015 & 2014- The Libertyville Branch Campus did not open until March 27, 2017 and therefore crime statistics are not available for these reporting years.
+N/A in 2016 - The Libertyville Branch Campus did not open until March 27, 2017and therefore crime statistics are not available for reporting in 2016.
 First Institute does not have on-campus housing.